Tlmader/singly-linked-list/README.md

 singlylinkedlist
 ================

+University of New Orleans Data Structures Homework Two – Singly-linked List

-This is an implementation of a generic linked list that is only singly linked.
+This is an implementation of a generic linked list that is only singly-linked.
 That is, each node only knows about the next node.
 Name it SinglyLinkedList.
 This list has a head and a tail node and does not keep track of its size.
 It implements the Iterable<T> interface, and it has an inner class that implements the Iterator<T> interface called SinglyLinkedListIterator.
 There is also an inner class, Node, that defines the node objects.

 This includes a method to find the Nth to last item in the singly-linked list.
 The list does not know nor provide a method to return its size.